stamen/terrain-classic/README.md

 World-wide CartoCSS port of Stamen's classic terrain style.

+UPDATE: As of 2023 this code is not longer used to generate Terrain tiles.
+Stamen's Terrain style has been updated to use vector tiles and is now hosted on Stadia Maps.
+Learn more: https://stadiamaps.com/stamen/

 Stamen's original Terrain style was developed in 2011 as part of Stamen's [Citytracking](https://github.com/Citytracking) initiative, funded by the [Knight Foundation](http://www.knightfoundation.org/).
 The old repository can be found [here](https://github.com/citytracking/terrain), for historical interest.

 The original Terrain style only covered the United States.
-As part of a new Knight Foundation grant, we expanded Terrain to cover the entire world.
-The Knight grant also funded prototyping for some totally-different new terrain styles, so to avoid confusion we are calling the this reboot of the old style "Terrain Classic."
+As part of another Knight Foundation grant in 2015, we expanded Terrain to cover the entire world.
+The Knight grant also funded prototyping for some totally-different new terrain styles, so to avoid confusion we called this reboot of the old style "Terrain Classic."

 ![Terrain screenshot](https://github.com/stamen/terrain-classic/raw/master/terrain_classic.png?raw=true)

-Most of the current development process for Terrain Classic is based on the [toner-carto repo](https://github.com/stamen/toner-carto).
+Most of the development process for Terrain Classic was based on the [toner-carto repo](https://github.com/stamen/toner-carto).

 Developing
 ----------